 Can I port a number out of Sideline that I didn’t originally port-in?

 Yes!
-If you are a Sideline Pro/Remove Ads bundle user or have paid the one time fee, then you can port a number out that you did not originally port in.
+If you have the Sideline subscription or have paid the one time fee of $19.99, then you can port a number out that you did not originally port in.

 If I ported my number in, can I port it out too?

 Yes!
 If you have successfully ported a number in, you can port it out at any time.
 You do not have to be a Sideline Pro user to do this.

 Do I have to cancel my Sideline subscription if i port my number out?

 Yes.
 If you were subscribed to Sideline before porting your Sideline phone number out, you must manually cancel your subscription to avoid being charged any monthly fees.